Graduate/Post-doc Students Teaching in Higher Education Conference: Empowering the Next Generation of Educators

 Where: Zoom

 Cost: This is a free virtual event.
 Registration required.
-Registration will be available in June.
+Register below by filling out the form.

 We are excited to announce the inaugural Graduate/Post-doc Students Teaching in Higher Education Conference: Empowering the Next Generation of Educators, a unique virtual gathering dedicated to graduate students and postdoctoral scholars who are actively engaged in teaching within higher education, either as sessionals/adjuncts, teaching assistants (TAs), or other teaching-type of positions.